Recreation & Culture Services (705) 739-4287

-The City of Barrie provides a wide range of recreation and physical activity programs.
-While subsidized by tax revenues from the citizens of Barrie, these programs often include a registration fee to offset program costs.
 RecACCESS is intended to ensure all residents have an opportunity to participate in recreation programs and activities, regardless of their financial situation.

-RecACCESS is a fee assistance program that provides support to low-income families and individuals in Barrie, by providing qualifying participants with credits which can be applied to the registration fee for qualifying programs and activities.
+The City provides a wide range of recreation and physical activity programs.
+While subsidized by tax revenues from the citizens of Barrie, these programs often include a registration fee to offset program costs.
+RecACCESS is a fee assistance program that provides support to low-income families and individuals in Barrie by providing qualifying participants with a RecPASS membership and youth credits that can be applied to the registration fee for qualifying programs and activities.

 All applicants must be permanent full-time residents of Barrie.
 This criteria applies to individual applicants and all family members who will receive a RecACCESS grant benefit.
 In addition, total net household income must fall under one of the following limits: